Charlottesville: Explore the Best of Its Colonial History, Trails, and Wineries

 UVA’s Historical Sites

 Thomas Jefferson designed the impressive Rotunda, modeled after the Pantheon in Rome, which measures 70 feet tall and 70 feet wide.
 Guided historical tours of the Rotunda are offered daily to the public during the academic year.
 If visiting at other times, pick up a brochure at the desk inside the Rotunda and take your own self-guided tour.
 Downstairs is an oval room with displays, artifacts, and an original chemical hearth used by faculty and students in the 1800s.
-On the main level is a life-size statue of Thomas Jefferson from 1861 that survived the disastrous electrical 1895 fire that caused a lot of damage to the building.
+On the main level is a life-size statue of Thomas Jefferson from 1861 that survived the disastrous electrical fire of 1895, which caused extensive damage to the building.
 Upstairs is the Dome Room with the large oculus (skylight), which housed the university’s original library.
 From the Rotunda, you can look across The Lawn and gain a view of Old Cabell Hall.

 The oculus (skylight) in the Dome Room in the Rotunda at UVA